-- A. To introduce and speak from memory a poem to be chosen from a literary period or theme as nominated by the Section Convener in week 6 of term 3. - B. To read aloud a poem selected by the adjudicator.
-She will be given 2 minutes to peruse the poem.
+- A. To introduce and speak from memory a poem to be chosen from a literary period or theme as nominated by the Section Convener (not the students own work) in week 6 of term 3. - B. To read aloud a poem selected by the adjudicator.
+They will be given 2 minutes to peruse the poem.